Francis Williams, the Scholar of Jamaica thumbnail 1

 Biography: Francis Williams (about 1690–1762)

 Following emancipation, John Williams became a successful and wealthy merchant, buying land and slaves of his own.
 Francis had two elder brothers, John and Thomas, and a sister, Lucretia.
-As emancipated Black inhabitants of Jamaica the Williams family were free to live and work, but they were not automatically granted the same legal and civil rights as white Jamaicans.
+As emancipated Black inhabitants of Jamaica, the Williams family were free to live and work, but they were not automatically granted the same legal and civil rights as white Jamaicans.
 In February 1708 John Williams succeeded in having a special local act passed which granted him the right to trial by jury and prevented enslaved people from testifying against him.
 In 1716 John Williams successfully had this act extended to include Dorothy, and their sons John, Thomas and Francis.
 Their daughter, Lucretia, was not included.
 When John Williams died in 1723, his estate was valued at £16,319 Jamaica Currency (over £12,000 sterling).
-This included land, enslaved labourers and childres, and debts owed to Williams by prominent members of Jamaican society.
+This included land, enslaved labourers and children, and debts owed to Williams by prominent members of Jamaican society.

 Williams returned to Jamaica after the death of his father in 1723 and took over the family estates.
-It appears that Williams spent the rest of his life in Jamaica; he ran a school in Spanish Town, teaching black students reading, writing, Latin and mathematics.
+It appears that Williams spent the rest of his life in Jamaica; he ran a school in Spanish Town, teaching Black students reading, writing, Latin and mathematics.

 It would seem that Williams did not share his father’s flair for business, and instead lived on the family fortune, supplemented by a modest income from teaching.
 When Williams died in 1762 he was living in rented accommodation, and his property reduced to £694 and 19s Jamaica Currency (around £500 sterling).